mit-submit/submit-users-guide/source/program.rst

 Singularity can build containers in several different file formats.
 The default is to build a SIF (singularity image format) container.
 SIF files are compressed and immutable making them the best choice for reproducible, production-grade containers.
 If you are going to be running your singularity through one of the batch systems provided by subMIT, it is suggested that you create a SIF file.
 For Slurm, this SIF file can be accessed through any of your mounted directories, while for HTCondor, the best practice is to make this file avialble through CVMFS.
 This singularity image could then be accessed through both the T2 and T3 resources via MIT's hosted CVMFS.

-While Singularity doesn’t support running Docker images directly, it can pull them from Docker Hub and convert them into a suitable format for running via Singularity.
-This opens up access to a huge number of existing container images available on Docker Hub and other registries.
+While Singularity doesn’t support running Docker images directly, it can convert them into a suitable format for running via Singularity.
+This opens up access to a huge number of existing container images available on DockerHub and other registries.
 When you pull a Docker image, Singularity pulls the slices or layers that make up the Docker image and converts them into a single-file Singularity SIF image.
 An example of this is shown below.

 .. code-block:: sh